 I know how stretched you can get doing important economic development and entrepreneurial ecosystem-building work.
-I’m gifting you this editable grant proposal template for all the amazing work that you do!
+I’m gifting you this editable grant proposal template for all your amazing work!
 It should save you time trying to figure the stuff out on your own and allow you to put your best foot forward on the next project you want to make happen in your rural community.
 Because I think you’re awesome!

 Tips on Writing Winning Grant Proposals

-So with your new template in hand, here are some of the most important tips I learnt over nearly two decades working in the rural economic development and entrepreneurial ecosystem world about writing a winning grant proposal.
+So, with your new template in hand, here are some of the most important tips I learned over nearly two decades working in the rural economic development and entrepreneurial ecosystem world about writing a winning grant proposal.

-1. Get to know the people that care the most about the community you’re looking to serve.
+1. Get to know the people who care the most about the community you’re looking to serve.

 Whether that is a geographic community OR a defined community of people, and regardless of the purpose of the initiative you’re trying to get off the ground, get to know the people (ideally right in your backyard) that care the most about trying to solve the same problem you’re trying to solve.